This Grilled Juicy Lucy Burger recipe is made with ground beef and stuffed with cheese. Learn how to make this iconic Minnesota cheeseburger!

 - 160 degrees for Well Done

-These burgers take a bit longer than regular burgers because they're large and you want the cheese to melt.
+These burgers take a bit longer than regular burgers because they're large and it the goal is to melt the cheese on the inside of the buger.

-Vegetables are not part of the authentic Juicy Lucy but I can't resist some fresh lettuce and tomatoes.
+Vegetables are not part of the authentic Juicy Lucy but I can't resist some fresh veggie toppings like lettuce, tomato, and onion.
+In my world, pickles are an essential burger topping.

-A lighter side like fresh tomato salad, crunchy pea salad, green bean salad, or pickled beet salad is also great.
+A lighter side like fresh tomato salad, crunchy pea salad, green bean salad, or pickled beet salad are also great choices.

-Looking for more ground beef recipes?
+Looking for more grilled recipes?
 Don't miss these!

 There's this rivalry between two south Minneapolis bars as to where the Juicy Lucy originated - Matt's Bar and the 5-8 Club.
 People tend to fall into one of the two camps when it comes to who makes the best.